hholk/vibed-yt-viewer/prompt.md

 - **Testing:** Use Vitest and React Testing Library to write meaningful tests for components and utility functions.

 ## Outstanding Issues
 - None.
-Recent bug in tag search filter for NocoDB `where` clauses has been fixed.
-All critical video actions (Personal Note upload, "Neu Transkribieren", Delete Video) remain robust and fully functional with NocoDB v2 API.
+All critical video actions are now robust with NocoDB v2 API.
+Recent improvements include simplified "Update-by-key" pattern that eliminates rowId complexity and provides cleaner debugging output.

 ## User Rules & Implementation
 - All fixes use context7 for latest, stable, robust, and performant code.